dsdanielpark/open-interview/README.md

 ### Prerequisites

 - **Python >= 3.7:** Ensure your command module is updated to version 3.7 or beyond.
-- **API Keys - OpenAI, Anthropic, Google:** Secure your access to the galaxies of OpenAI, Anthropic, and Google, embarking with the keys to unlock the full spectrum of your potential.
+- **🔑 API Keys - OpenAI, Anthropic, Google:** Secure your access to the galaxies of OpenAI, Anthropic, and Google, embarking with the keys to unlock the full spectrum of your potential.